ispyb/py-ispyb/docs/auth.md

 #### `permission_required(operator, [permissions])`

-Makes the route only accesible to users with the **specified permissions**.
+Makes the route only accessible to users with the **specified permissions**.

 - `operator` is either
   - `"any"` User should have **any** of the specified permissions